Lowe's® Severe Weather® Treated Wood with Ecolife

 - stays straighter

-Lowe’s Severe Weather treated lumber with Ecolife is typically used for decking, railing, and fencing projects.
+Lowe’s Severe Weather treated lumber with Ecolife is typically used for decking, railing, and many outdoor projects.
 As a part of a home’s overall design, these custom projects require the vision and craftsmanship of professional builders, who rely on consistent quality in their building materials.
 Their business depends on products that look good and perform without time and money wasted from culling, replacing boards, and call backs.
 Their projects reflect their reputation.
 Their Ecolife treated lumber is backed by a warranty they can proudly stand behind.
 Since the Ecolife preservative launched in 2008, there have been virtually no claims with properly treated wood.

 The Ecolife preservative is a nonmetal-based, environmentally advanced preservative formulation.
 DCOI (4,5-dichloro-2-n-octyl-4-isothiazolin-3-one), the active ingredient in Ecolife, won the US Presidential Green Chemistry Challenge Award in 1996.